-TINITT Sedlahus Contont N f UNII Synabus Content INO OI No Hours 1 Real Time System: Introduction to Real Time Systems, Classification of Real 8 Time System, Concept of Computer Control, Types of Real Time Operating Systems.
-2 Requirements for Real Time Systems: Human Computer Interaction in Real 7 Time Systems, Hardware Requirement for Real time Systems, Specialized Processors, Interfaces & Communications.
-3 Modeling Real Time Systems: Purpose of the Model, Structural Elements, 7 Interfaces, Event - Triggered versus Time - Triggered, Interrupts, Overview of Real Time Languages.
-1 Deal Time Operating Systems: 7 - REAL TIME Operating Systems.
-REAL And Antiparties Task Management and Memory / Management Scheduling Strategies Comercial Real Time Operating System Intertask Communication and Synchronization.
-Real Time Kernels.
-Practical Real Time Operating System 5 Design Of Real Time Systems: 7 Planning and Development Phase, Specification for Real -Time Systems, Preliminary Design, Basic Software Engineering Principles, Basic Design Using an RTOS, Multi Processing Systems.
+TINIT NT C UNII Syllabus Content No of No Hours 1 Real Time System: Introduction to Real Time Systems, Classification of Real Time System, Concept of Computer Control, Types of Real Time Operating Systems.
+8 2 Requirements for Real Time Systems: Human Computer Interaction in Real Time Systems, Hardware Requirement for Real time Systems, Specialized Processors, Interfaces & Communications.
+7 3 Modeling Real Time Systems: Purpose of the Model, Structural Elements, Interfaces, Event -Triggered versus Time -Triggered, Interrupts, Overview of Real Time Languages.
+7 4 Real Time Operating Systems: RTOS Overview, RTOS Components, Task Management and Memory Management, Scheduling Strategies, Comercial Real Time Operating System, Intertask Communication and Synchronization, Real Time Kernels, Practical Real Time Operating System 7 5 Design Of Real Time Systems: Planning and Development Phase, Specification for Real -Time Systems, Preliminary Design, Basic Software Engineering Principles, Basic Design Using an RTOS, Multi Processing Systems.
+7